Are you a resident of Ohio?

 What does it report?

-Form 1099-B reports net proceeds from the sale of shares in taxable accounts.
+Form 1099-B reports net proceeds from the sale of shares through the share redemption program in taxable accounts.

 These proceeds are categorized by short-term gains, long-term gains or losses.
 These proceeds are categorized by short-term gains, long-term gains or losses.
 Short-term gains are generally taxed at your ordinary income rate and long-term gains at the long-term capital gains rate, which is typically lower than the ordinary income tax rate.